atlas-runtime/atlas-guides/atlas-pi.md

 # Deploying Atlas on Raspberry PI Zero
 Quick jump: [Introduction](#introduction) | [Installation](#installation) | [Repo Structure](#repo-structure) | [Running Scripts](#running-scripts) | [What Next?](#what-next)

-This tutorial focuses strictly on installing and deploying atlas on Raspberry PI.
+This tutorial focuses strictly on installing and deploying atlas on Raspberry PI without the need of installing Intel SGX (we have already deployed a pre-configured Intel SGX worker-server ready to handle requests).

 ## Introduction